avantrec/soco-cli/README.md

 The host running SoCo-CLI must remain on and connected to the network during playback, in order to serve the file to the speaker.
 The internal HTTP server is active only for the duration of the `play_file` action.
 For security reasons, it will only serve the specified audio file, and only to the IP addresses of the Sonos speakers in the system.

+Multiple files can be played in sequence by providing multiple audio file names as parameters.

+**Example**: `sonos Lounge play_file one.mp3 two.mp3 three.mp3`

 ### Local Playlists (M3U Files)

 The `play_m3u` (or `play_local_m3u`) action will play a local filesystem playlist in M3U (or M3U8) format.
 Files in the playlist should be available on the local filesystem; any that are not will be skipped.